usnistgov/800-63-3/sp800-63-3/sec4_model.md

 #### 4.4.1.
 Assertions

 Upon completion of the authentication process, the verifier generates an assertion containing the result of the authentication and provides it to the RP.
-If the verifier is implemented in combination with the RP, the assertion is implicit.
-If the verifier is a separate entity from the RP, as in typical federated identity models, the assertion is used to communicate the result of the authentication process, and optionally information about the subscriber, from the verifier to the RP.
+The assertion is used to communicate the result of the authentication process, and optionally information about the subscriber, from the verifier to the RP.
 Assertions may be communicated directly to the RP, or can be forwarded through the subscriber, which has further implications for system design.

 An RP trusts an assertion based on the source, the time of creation, and the corresponding trust framework that governs the policies and process of CSPs and RPs.
 The verifier is responsible for providing a mechanism by which the integrity of the assertion can be confirmed.